 The term 'lice' tends to make people uneasy, but these are not the blood-sucking lice normally associated with the human body.
 Apart from their small size, they have nothing in common with human lice.
-Psocid Barklice are chewing insects and they do a stand up job of eating fungus, lichen, algae, dead bark and other plant debris off of tree trunks.
+Psocid Barklice are chewing insects and they do a stand up job of eating fungus, lichen, algae, broken bark, and other plant debris off of tree trunks.
 They prefer damp areas where the humidity helps foster growth and degradation of their food.
-Their nymphs often congregate around an area of the tree with algae or lichens on it and they remove that patch, moving on to another.
+Their nymphs often congregate around an area of the tree with algae or lichens on it and remove that patch, then move on to another.
 Like most large groups of adolescents, they tend to cause apprehension in observing adults, but Psocid Barklice are harmless.
 They do not sting or bite people and they do not harm the tree they are gleaning from.

 Scientific Name: Cerastipsocus venosus

 Size (Adult; Length): 3mm to 6mm (0.12in to 0.23in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.